andymckay/actions-insights/README.md

 1. Contact @andymckay for the `.env` file and access to the App.

-2. Go to https://github.com/organizations/bbq-beets/settings/apps/actions-insights-beta/installations and install the app and grant it access to one or more repos.
+2. Go to https://github.com/organizations/bbq-beets/settings/apps/actions-insights-beta/installations.
+Install the app and grant it access to one or more repos.

 3. Install dependencies and start the server: